 Most forms of this plant have maroon-colored flowers that measure 1 to 2 inches (2.5 to 5 cm) across and consist of elongated strap-like sepals and petals.

-These flowers occur in pairs on opposite sides of the branches, each blossom nestled between 2 pairs of oppositely arranged leaves.
+These reddish brown flowers occur in pairs on opposite sides of the branches, each blossom nestled between 2 pairs of oppositely arranged leaves.

 As the new leaves of spring emerge, the Carolina allspice produces its first blooms.
 The plant will flower again from time to time once the shrub is fully covered in foliage.

-Once fertilized, the flowers of this plant develop into green, hanging seed capsules of 3 to 4 inches (7.5 to 10 cm) long.
+Once fertilized, the dark red flowers of this plant develop into green, hanging seed capsules of 3 to 4 inches (7.5 to 10 cm) long.